 After merging with BioWare and then being bought by EA, Pandemic became one of the biggest studios in the U.S. They've worked on many different styles of games, from Star Wars: Battlefront to Mercenaries, but they were closed in 2009 - although the name and some staff remain at EA.

-All of our products are delivered digitally in the format of a cd key or product code.
+All of our products are delivered digitally in the format of a cd key or product code which can be activated on one the relevant platform shown above.

 CD key Information: